Deep Scan in Greadme: 190+ Parameter Website Audit

 AI SummaryAvailableNot available

-The ideal workflow is to start with a Crawl Scan to identify which pages have issues across your entire site, then use Deep Scans on the pages that matter most — your homepage, key landing pages, product pages, and any pages the Crawl Scan flagged as problematic.
+The ideal workflow: run a Crawl Scan to find which pages have issues across the whole site, then run Deep Scans on the pages that matter most — homepage, key landing pages, product pages, and anything Crawl Scan flagged.

 Common Issues Deep Scan Uncovers